-- No later than 6 hours from the time that the student is determined to be missing in accordance with the procedure above, the Dean of Student Life, the BUILD director, or designee will notify the parent(s)/guardian(s) that the student is believed to be missing. - 2.
-With the exception of the above described timeline for notification of the parent(s)/guardian(s), the procedures beyond this step will be as detailed in the Missing Student Policy in the Student Handbook (https://www.bethel.edu/undergrad/student-life/community/handbook/).
+- No later than 6 hours from the time that the student is determined to be missing in accordance with the procedure above, the Vice President of Student Experience, the BUILD Director, or designee will notify the parent(s)/guardian(s) that the student is believed to be missing. - With the exception of the above described timeline for notification of the parents/guardians, the procedures beyond this step will be as detailed in the Missing Student Policy in the Student Life Campus Policies and Procedures (https://betheluniversity.atlassian.net/wiki/spaces/stulife/ pages/50824701/Missing+Student+Policy/).